PromtEngineer/multimodal_rag/README.md

 ### 1. Create Your First Index

-An **index** is a collection of processed documents that you can chat with.
+An **index** is a collection of processed PDF documents that you can chat with.

 #### Using the Web Interface:
 1. Open http://localhost:3000
 2. Click "Create New Index"
-3. Upload your documents (PDF, DOCX, TXT)
+3. Upload your PDF documents
 4. Configure processing options
 5. Click "Build Index"